Why Does My Head Hurt When I Cough?

 Over-the-Counter Medication

 Over-the-counter medications can help alleviate the pain and discomfort of both coughing and headaches.
 Anti-inflammatory medications can help reduce swelling and inflammation caused by allergies or the cold or flu.
-Cough medications can also help to suppress the body’s instinct to cough and provide you with a break from coughing so you can get some rest.
+Cough medications can also help suppress the body’s instinct to cough and provide you with a break from coughing so you can get some rest.

 Drinking Plenty of Fluids